smolijar/protocat/website/docs/wiki/stub-generation.md

 title: Stub generation
 ---

-> This sections assumes you don't have no code-generation task or process.
+> This section assumes you don't have any code-generation task or process.
 If you already are generating stubs, just make sure your stubs use `@grpc/grpc-js` and not `grpc` implementation, and that you have TypeScript definitions as well.
-If doubtful, compare the build task to one in this section.
+If doubtful, compare the build task to the one in this section.

 Create a `cat.proto` file: